Joao4569/be-centered/README.md

 - Found that the Hero image did not cover entire screen width - Resolved by using original image size.
 - Found that the tile display for the method introductions did not display as planned - Resolved by adding additional div elements and floating their children as needed.
 - Found solution for how to make an image fit it's parent element while retaining it's aspect ratio on [w3schools](https://www.w3schools.com/css/css3_object-fit.asp).
+- Made use of background colors for testing of container structure, function and layout.
+- Tested all internal links - All are functioning as intended.
+- Tested all embedded videos - All are functioning as intended.

 ### Validator Testing